Biographies Characteristics Analysis

 1. There is a mineral in nature that bears a human name.
 Name it.

 2. .
-In nature, there is a beautiful mineral, the “name” of which was included in the title of the story of the famous Russian writer A.I.
-Kuprin.
+There is a beautiful mineral in nature, the “name” of which was included in the title of the story by the famous Russian writer A.I.
+Kuprina.
 Name this stone.

-Answer: It is granite.
-The story of A.I.
-Kuprin "Garnet bracelet".
+Answer: This is granite.
+Story by A.I.
+Kuprin "Garnet Bracelet".

-1. Your task is quite simple: you need to add the words below and in total get the name of a Russian city.
-In this case, it is allowed to rearrange the letters within one "example".
+1. Your task is quite simple: you need to add up the words below and in total get the name of some Russian city.
+In this case, it is allowed to rearrange letters within one “example”.

 Answers: 1.
 Irkutsk 6.
 Vladivostok